Contextual Tuning of Model Predictive Control for Autonomous Racing: Preliminaries

 \subsection{Controller Tuning via Bayesian Optimization}

-To formalize the controller tuning problem, we assume that a controller is parameterized by a vector $\bovar \in \bodomain \subseteq \R^\nbovar$, which influences the controller's performance with respect to some metric \mbox{$J: \bodomain \rightarrow \R$}.
-In the case of race cars, the metric of interest is typically the lap time.
-As such, the controller tuning problem can be cast as
+We assume that a controller is parameterized by a vector $\bovar \in \bodomain \subseteq \R^\nbovar$ that influences the controller's performance with respect to some metric \mbox{$J: \bodomain \rightarrow \R$}, for instance, \final{how the cost parameters $\Q$ in \cref{eq:mpcc} affect the lap time.} The controller tuning problem is then formalized as

-The optimization problem \cref{eq:controller_tuning_problem} has three caveats, which make it difficult to solve: 1) Generally, no analytical form of $J$ exists but we can only evaluate it pointwise.
-2) Each observed function value is typically corrupted by noise and 3) each function evaluation corresponds to a full experiment that has to be run on hardware.
-Therefore, we can only spend a limited amount of evaluations to find $\bovar^*$.
-These challenges render standard numerical optimization methods impractical and we resort to \acrfull{bo}, a sample-efficient optimization algorithm designed to deal with stochastic black-box functions such as described above.
+The optimization problem \cref{eq:controller_tuning_problem} has three caveats, which make it difficult to solve: 1) No analytical form of $J$ exists, but we can only evaluate it pointwise.
+2) Each observed function value is typically corrupted by noise.
+3) Each function evaluation corresponds to a full experiment that has to be run on hardware, which is why sample-efficiency is paramount.
+These caveats render most numerical optimization methods impractical and we resort to \acrfull{bo}, a sample-efficient optimization algorithm designed to address stochastic black-box functions as described above \cite{Garnett2022BayesOptBook}.

-\gls{bo} works in an iterative manner and has two key ingredients: 1) a probabilistic surrogate model approximating the objective function and 2) a so-called acquisition function $\acqfunc(\bovar)$ to choose new evaluation points, trading off exploration and exploitation \cite{Frazier2018tutorialBO}.
-A common choice for the surrogate model are \glspl{gp} \cite{Rasmussen2006Book}, which allow for closed-form inference of the posterior mean $\mu(\bovar)$ and variance $\sigma^2(\bovar)$ based on a set of noisy observed function values $\data_n = \{ \bovar_i, J(\bovar_i) + \epsilon_i\}_{i=1}^{n}$.
-The next evaluation point $\bovar_{n+1}$ is then chosen by maximizing the acquisition function $\alpha(\bovar)$.
-In this paper, we are employing the \gls{ucb} acquisition function given by $\alpha_{\mathrm{UCB}}(\bovar) = \mu(\bovar) + \beta \sigma(\bovar)$, with $\beta$ as so-called exploration parameter.
-This process is iterated until the evaluation budget is exhausted or a sufficiently good solution has been found, see also \cref{alg:contextual_bo}.
+\gls{bo} works in an iterative manner and has two key ingredients: a probabilistic surrogate model approximating the objective function and an acquisition function $\acqfunc(\bovar)$ to choose new evaluation points.
+A common choice for the surrogate model are \glspl{gp} \cite{Rasmussen2006Book}, which allow for closed-form inference of the posterior mean and variance based on noisy function values $\databo_n = \{ \bovar_i, y_i = J(\bovar_i) + \epsilon_i\}_{i=1}^{n}$ with,